 EDU 438.
 Ltrcy Asmnt, Diagnos and Instr.
 3 Credits.
 (2 Lec, 1 Lab) F,S

-PREREQUISITE: EDU 330 or EDU 397 (Methods: K-8 Language Arts), and EDU 438, and good standing in Teacher Education Program.
+PREREQUISITE: EDU 330 and good standing in Teacher Education Program.
 Current theory and techniques in literacy assessment and individualization.
 Emphasis will be on specific instructional strategies that focus on independence in reading and writing.
 A practicum is included.